 Your PPG News.....

 1-7th Breastfeeding week www.waba.org.uk

 Psoriasis Awareness month www.psoriasis-association.org.uk

-A selection of leaflets can be found on the desk in the foyer to help you watch out for signs and symptoms and what steps you can take to help you find out more about the condition, and where further help can be found
+A selection of leaflets can be found on the desk in the foyer to help you watch out for signs and symptoms and steps you can take to help you find out more about the condition, and where further help can be found.

 See our leaflet "Know who to turn to " for advice for advice on hay fever and sun related issues that are around with this spell of very sunny weather we are having.

 NB The PPG meeting in May did not take place because it was not quorate!
 I.e. There were not enough people available to make it happen!
 Therefore , if you are reading this ,please consider becoming a member of the committee or indeed a volunteer at the desk.
 The PPG strives to make your visit to the surgery a pleasant one with up to date facilities.
 Please think bout this.
 If you can give up some of your time please contact the surgery where your name will be given to member of the committee, who will contact you.